STealthy-and-haSTy/SublimeScraps/README.md

    around with code samples.
 See the README in there for more information.

  * **config_popup** is another simple plugin I made to make my life easier.
-It opens a small popup with configuration related entries only, including one for editing project specific settings.
+It opens a small pop-up with configuration related entries only, including one for editing project specific settings.
 Handier than using the menu as not all of the options listed are in the command palette by default.